tomkdev17/pokedex-js-project/README.md

 # pokedex-js-project
-This will absolutely not be a pokedex in the future
+This application loads a list of pokemon from the PokéAPI and displays their information with a click.